Global19-atlassian-net/iODKbook2/AlgLin/source/regression.rst

     X=\left[\begin{matrix} 1 & x_1 & x_1^2\\ 1 & x_2 & x_2^2\\ \vdots & \vdots \\ 1 & x_n & x_n^2 \end{matrix}\right]\, .

-Note that the only change in comparison with linear regression is the third column of matrix :math:`\ B\ ` consisting of second powers of data representing independent variables.
+Note that the only change in comparison with linear regression is the third column of the matrix :math:`\ X\ ` consisting of second powers of data representing independent variables.
 In order to find a polynomial of degree :math:`m` that best fits the data, one constructs the matrix :math:`\ X\ ` so that it has :math:`m+1` columns and the :math:`j`-th column contains :math:`\ x_i^{j-1}\ `.